RusithTharindu/portfolio/README.md

 A bento-inspired personal portfolio for Rusith Tharindu Thushan, built with Next.js, React, TypeScript, and Tailwind CSS.

-The goal of this project is to ship a polished, production-grade portfolio experience with strong type safety, clean component architecture, responsive layouts, and a visual direction based on the `bento-portfolio-handoff/` design bundle.

 ## Requirements

 - Node.js 22